mahardi/snake-js/README.md

 # Snake.js

-A simple Snake game made with p5.js and can only be played on desktop browser.
+A simple Snake game made with p5.js, can played on desktop or mobile browser.
 Inspired by [this](https://www.youtube.com/watch?v=AaGK-fj-BAM) coding challenge.

 ### Controls:
+* Desktop :
-* Up, down left and right arrow to control the Snake.
+    * Up, down, left and right arrow to control the Snake.
     * Space to pause the game.
+* Mobile :
+    * Swipe up, down, left and right on screen to control the Snake.